 I believe crafts are different than open ended art.
 We do a mixture of crafts and open ended art in my classroom.
 During small group, students had the choice of making a skunk or a raccoon.
 The next day for small group students had the choice of making an owl or a bird.
 It took two small groups to make these amazing forest creatures.

 You can’t go camping without a fire.
-Students could “build” their fire, roast marshmallows, and tell stories by the fire.
+Students could “build” their fire, roast marshmallows and tell stories by the fire.
 We made the rocks by balling up black paper and putting tape around it.
 The logs and sticks were from the woods.

-Smores!
+When you think of a campfire, you think of smores!
 I laminated brown paper and cut it into squares for the graham crackers.
 The marshmallows and chocolate was made from Model Magic.
 I found a real graham cracker box and marshmallow bag to add environmental print.

 One of my students wanted to make hot dogs using tissue paper!
 I have some of my students for two years and they get used to creating props.
 They help me think of ways to make various props we need.
-I just love when they take charge, tell me what they need, and create the props.
+I just love when they take charge, tell me what they need and create the props.

 Time to go fishing!
-The box is the boat and I made a pond out of blue paper.
+The box is the boat, and I made a pond out of blue paper.
 I laminated it and taped it to the floor.
 The poles are wood rods from the craft store.
 I glued plastic string and a magnet to it.
 The plastic string doesn’t tangle as easily as normal string.

 Don’t feed the bears!
 I add signs anywhere I can.
 My pre-k friends write the words on the signs.
 We made the cave by covering a table with black paper.
-Students explored the cave, pretended there was a bear living in it, and had picnics in the cave.
+Students explored the cave, pretended there was a bear living in it and had picnics in the cave.

 How cute are these two!
 Just imagine their conversation about the birds.
 Students build tons of themed vocabulary during pretend play when they have conversations with their peers.